Dwight-D/artthief/README.md

 ### Problems?

-If your python interpreter sits in a different path than the shebang in the script you may need to edit the file or run it with `python /path/to/artthief`.
+If the script doesn't execute by itself you may need to run it with `python /path/to/artthief` or edit the shebang at the start of the script.

 Feel free to open an issue or contact me if you have other issues.